php-tmdb/api/README.md

 ## General API Usage

-If your looking for a simple array entry point the API namespace is the place to be.
+If you're looking for a simple array entry point the API namespace is the place to be, however we recommend you use the repositories and model's functionality up ahead.

 ```php
 $movie = $client->getMoviesApi()->getMovie(550);